heitzjon/mt-join-query-optimization-with-drl/README.md

 # Join Query Optimization with Deep Reinforcement Learning
 This repository contains the DRL-based FOOP-environment:

-"Join Query Optimization with Deep Reinforcement Learning" by Jonas Heitz and Kurt Stockinger
+"Join Query Optimization with Deep Reinforcement Learning Algorithms" by Jonas Heitz and Kurt Stockinger
+Zurich Unviersity of Applied Sciences
+Winterthur, Switzerland

 ## Basics
 The source code is based on the gym from [OpenAI]( https://github.com/openai/gym).
 The code is divided in to two parts (Agent and Environment).